Selling your property in Portugal

-- Identification such as your passport from all the owners of the property
+Identification from all the owners of the property such as your passport

-- Tax and financial registration of your property which is issued by the tax department.
+Tax and financial registration of your property which is issued by the tax department.
 This document shows the financial registration of your property, rates, and the taxes payable to the local council.
 Make sure this document is no later than 6 months old.

-- Habitation and construction license is required for properties constructed after 1951, and is issued by the city Hall.
-This document shows that your property has been built according to the plans approved for your property.
+A habitation and construction license is required for properties constructed after 1951 and is issued by the City Hall.
+This document also shows that your property has been built according to the plans approved for your property.
 No property can be sold without this license in place.

-- Property Technical file, this document is provided by the developer or builder and is a new requirement since March 2004.
+Property Technical file.
+This document is provided by the developer or builder and is a new requirement since March 2004.
 This file is the detailed ID of your property and explains in detail the construction.
-The ID also shows the suppliers, materials used and all other technical data used for the construction of the property.
+The ID also shows the suppliers, materials used, and all other technical data used for the construction of the property.

-Lawyers fees – The seller may choose to have a lawyer for representation of selling your property, but the costs of lawyers here in Portugal will vary on the lawyer.
+Lawyers fees – The seller may choose to have a lawyer for the representation of selling your property, but the costs of lawyers here in Portugal will vary on the lawyer.
 You will find most agents will have a lawyer that will work on behalf of the seller and buyer cutting the cost of fees for both parties involved.

 Agents Fee – The seller will meet with their chosen Real Estate agency to find out the costs as here in Portugal the seller pays the fees to the hired agency.